 Who should apply?

-The Graduate Education in Medical Sciences (GEMS) program selects motivated graduate students from diverse disciplinary perspectives including, for example, graduate students in computer science working in computational biology and graduate students in biology working on basic biological mechanisms.
-The common characteristic of successful GEMS applicants is a commitment to integrate medical knowledge into their specific discipline so as to accelerate the translation of basic science or engineering discovery into clinical use.
+The Graduate Education in Medical Sciences (GEMS) program selects motivated graduate students from various disciplinary perspectives, including, for example, graduate students in computer science working in computational biology and graduate students in biology working on basic biological mechanisms.
+The common characteristic of successful GEMS applicants is a commitment to integrate medical knowledge into their specific discipline to accelerate the translation of basic science or engineering discovery into clinical use.

 What should I know before I apply?